-Are you boggled with choice?
-Overwhelmed by all the different types of sex toys available?
-Don’t know where to start?
+Do you feel overwhelmed by all the different types of sex toys available?
+Not quite sure where to start?

-For your first sex toy; Go with what you know…
+Beginners sex toy: Go with what you know!

-If you are totally new to playing with sex toys, we advise you choose a toy that suits the kind of pleasure you enjoy best… or if you want to discover a new kind of pleasure, choose a toy that is dedicated to that pleasure area.
+If you are totally new to playing with toys, we recommend choosing a toy that suits the kind of pleasure you enjoy best.
+Or, if you want to discover a new kind of pleasure, choose a toy that is dedicated to that pleasure area.

-Clitoral Pleasure: If you particularly enjoy clitoral stimulation (and most women do!) , never had an orgasm or find they can be frustratingly hit-or-miss, a vibrator is the best first sex toy for you.
+If you particularly enjoy clitoral stimulation; if you've never had an orgasm, or if you find orgasms can be frustratingly hit-or-miss, a clitoral vibrator is the best first sex toy for you.

-The majority of women buying their first sex toy at our London store will buy a vibrator for clitoral pleasure.
+The majority of women buying their first sex toy at Sh! opt for clitoral vibrators.

-Each of our vibrator pages has advice articles ( on the left hand side of the page) which will guide you through what to look for when choosing a particular style of vibrator.
+Each of our vibrator pages has advice articles which will guide you through what to look for when choosing a particular style of vibrator.

-The most important thing to remember is that ANY vibrator, whatever it’s size or shape can be used for clitoral pleasure, so you don’t need to get too hung-up on size and shape at this stage.
+The most important thing to remember is that any vibrator, whatever its size or shape can be used for clitoral pleasure, so don't get stuck on size and shape at this stage.

-Vibration is a whole new and different type of clitoral stimulation and one that many, MANY women love and it’s not uncommon for women to have their first orgasm with added vibration.
+Vibration is a different type of clitoral stimulation and one that so many people love, and it's not uncommon for women to have their first orgasm with the help of a vibrator.

 - How to Choose a Clitoral Vibrator